 Culworth Church of England Primary School, The Green, Culworth, OX17 2BB

 When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority.
-The governors will admit all pupils with a statement of special educational needs which names the school.
+The governors will admit all pupils with an EHC Plan which names the school.

 - The governors will admit ‘Looked After Children’ - that is, children in local authority care, or previously looked after but immediately after being looked after became subject to an adoption, residence or special guardianship order.